ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/structure.rst

 - **src/api_helper.py:** contains several helper functions for the API implementation.

+- **dask_wrapper.py:** contains a few functions that help wrap the distributed coded into dask delayed, and set up and tear down the dask client.

 Please refer to the :ref:`api` page for the details of functions and classes of the algorithm.

 Please refer to the :ref:`scripts` page for the details of custom scripts.